sethlinga/irrigation_assumptions/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Seth N. Linga, Carmen Aguiló, Joshua Larsen, Michela Massimi, Nanxin Wei, and Arnald Puy
+Seth N. Linga, Carmen Aguiló-Rivera, Joshua Larsen, Michela Massimi, Nanxin Wei, and Arnald Puy

 This is the R code of the paper, whose abstract is the following: